 During this public health crisis, we remained focused on the health and safety of our employees, customers and suppliers and maintaining safe and reliable operations of our manufacturing sites.
-As our operations and products are essential to critical national infrastructure, it is imperative that we continue to supply materials including the products needed to maintain safe drinking water, ingredients essential for large-scale food, pharmaceutical and other health product manufacturing and nutrition products needed to support our critical infrastructure.
-Our manufacturing sites have continued to operate during the COVID-19 pandemic, with no significant impact to manufacturing.
+As our operations and products are essential to critical national infrastructure, it is imperative that we continue to supply materials including the products needed to maintain safe drinking water, ingredients essential for large-scale food, pharmaceutical and other health product manufacturing and nutrition products needed to support our country's critical infrastructure.